arkadiraf/OpenScad-Designs/README.md

 Tree-shaped holders for a plain glass vase.
 The glass drops straight in from the top.
 In the first five it stands on a stump floor, and you can see the tree's growth rings through the glass bottom.
-In the Wild and Grand Chaotic Trees there is no floor at all: the wood grows around the glass and it stands on the branches themselves.
+In the Wild and Grand Chaotic Trees and the Chalice Tree there is no floor at all: the wood grows around the glass and it stands on the branches themselves.

 [<img src="art/Tree%20Vase/Design_Evolution.png" alt="How the tree vase holders evolved: six designs at the same scale">](art/Tree%20Vase/Design_Evolution.png)